 All students and parents should refer to Dress Code for class-specific required attire.
 Hair must be tightly secured and off the neck for all dance classes.
-Loose-fitting clothing is permitted in hip hop class only.

 A non-refundable fee of $45.00 per family is required along with the registration form in order to be enrolled in our dance program.
 Register here! online.

 No gum, food or drinks are permitted in the studio.
 T-shirts, sweatshirts, shorts, or street clothes are permitted only in hip hop class.
 For all regular dance classes, students must follow the dress code.
 Excessive talking is not allowed during classes.
 Cell phone usage is not allowed during class.
 Phones must be turned off and placed in dance bag prior to entering the studio.
 Observers are not permitted in the classroom without permission of the instructor.

 The majority of correspondence between CDC and families will be done electronically.
 Please keep a current email address on file with the front desk.
 We will note this in your student record and advise you of CDC events via telephone or handouts.